Skip to main content

 Source: State Guide to Quality Individualized Education Program (IEP) Development and Implementation, pp. 1-4

-While a parent may request that an IEP meeting be audiotaped, 24-hour notice must be provided in writing to the school principal or Committee on Special Education Chairperson.
-Should such a request be made, the IEP team may also tape the IEP meeting.
+Parents have the right to request that an IEP meeting be audiotaped.
+However, they must provide the school principal or the Committee on Special Education Chairperson with 24-hour written notice before the meeting.
+If a parent requests to tape the meeting, the IEP team may also choose to tape the meeting.

 IEP resources